News of our Division Medical Physics in Radiation Oncology

 Feb.
 24: Online Lecture by Prof. Jäkel on April 8th 2024

-As part of the virtual discussion forum of the further education platform www.suedwissen.de, Prof. Jäkel will give an online lecture on April 8, 2024 from 2:00 to 2:30 p.m. on the topic "Modern developments in radiotherapy" (lecture language is German).
+As part of the Health Week of the further education platform www.suedwissen.de, Prof. Jäkel will give an online lecture on April 8, 2024 from 2:00 to 2:30 p.m. on the topic "Modern developments in radiotherapy" (lecture language is German).
 The lecture is aimed at anyone interested in the topic.
 Of course, experts from the fields of medicine, medical technology, medical physics and health are also cordially invited.
 As a provider of various further and advanced training courses in the field of medical physics and radiotherapy, we are happy to be part of the Health Week to provide information on current topics in our field.

 Further information on the lecture and registration can be found here.
 You can find an overview of our current courses at www.dkfz.de/medphys_edu.